Skip to main content

 Depth refers to how well the engineers at an MSP know each of the technologies they work with.

-You want to make sure your MSP does not just have a surface-level understanding of technology, but rather a well-rounded knowledge.
-If there is a large breadth but little depth, you will find yourself running into problems with your IT environment and facing longer response times if your provider must escalate the problem to a third-party vendor or outsource their engineering talent.
+You want to make sure your MSP does not just have a surface-level understanding of technology but rather a well-rounded knowledge.
+If there is a large breadth but little depth, you will find yourself running into problems with your IT environment and facing longer response times because your provider will have to escalate the problem to a third-party vendor or outsource their engineering talent.
 You don’t want this.

 If you’re unsure whether an MSP is the right fit for you, read more about how to evaluate your MSP before and after signing the contract.